This is a long one! It’s a good read, but if you’d rather jump to the most relevant section for you…

 Way back when, indigenous folks somehow figured out that boiling the leaves of the cannabis plant would result in a potent potable.
 Thanks to science, we now understand the mechanism by which this works within our bodies.

-For starters, we know that cannabis works on the body’s endocannabinoid system, which is responsible for maintaining homeostasis (the normal, balanced function of processes and sensations like sleepiness, mood, hunger, memory, libido, and more).
+For starters, anecdotal evidence indicates that cannabis works on the body’s endocannabinoid system, which is responsible for maintaining homeostasis (the normal, balanced function of processes and sensations like sleepiness, mood, hunger, memory, libido, and more).
 When cannabinoids flood the bloodstream, they act like some neurotransmitters created by our own body, in essence tricking our ECS into believing that more chemicals are present to be used for producing the desired effects (euphoria, happiness, hunger, pain relief, etc).

 Traditionally, marijuana leaves were dried, cured, and smoked to unlock their medicinal potential.
 But in countries like China and India, where tea is a large part of the culture, it makes sense that practitioners would brew cannabis-infused tea and other beverages, to take advantage of the plant’s particular restorative qualities.